Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 - [X] See success message
 - [X] Changes reflected in machine list
 - [X] Changes reflected in public pages (queue, fridges)
-- [TODO] FIX BORDER/FITTING OF THE CONTENT FOR admin-queue page.
+- [DONE] FIX BORDER/FITTING OF THE CONTENT FOR admin-queue page.
 Rn if page small it extends beyond the blue border instead of just making the things scrollable within the blue border, you know?
 ### Delete Machine

 **Test Cannot Delete with Active Queue Entries:**